kareemy/lab5/README.md

 Complete the following tasks:

 Development tip: Don't forget your `using` directives.

-Development tip: Delete the database and then create it fresh each time by placing `db.Database.EnsureDeleted();' right before `db.Database.EnsureCreated();`.
+Development tip: Delete the database and then create it fresh each time by placing `db.Database.EnsureDeleted();` right before `db.Database.EnsureCreated();`.
 ```
 db.Database.EnsureDeleted();
 db.Database.EnsureCreated();
 ```

 ## Task 0: Prep your project
-Create a new EF Core app:
+Clone this repository and create a new EF Core app within Visual Studio Code:

 ```
 dotnet new console